-I’d like to lie and say that every person, home, business and your dog are right for solar.
+I’d like to lie and say that every person, home, business and doghouse is right for solar.
 But that’s not how we roll here at SolarPowerRocks.
-So, I’m going to direct you to this handy post.
-If that doesn’t help, you know what I’m going to say.
+So, we’re going to direct you to this handy post.
+If that doesn’t help, you know what we’re going to say.
 It’s a phrase that has the word “free” in it.
 For the really clueless, the answer lies here.

 We’ve written two posts about this with slightly different perspectives.
 Read both.
 Basically, it’s all about experience and a little homework on your part.
 Check out the first: Nine Crucial Installer Considerations and the second: 10 key tips to finding a great installer.

 Two words: Duct … Tape.
 Kidding!
 There is certainly a science to installing roof top solar panels and making sure there are no leaks.
 Check out Mr. Dave’s most excellent post, entitled, “How are Solar Panels Attached to My Roof.”
 There are more new and simpler ways to tack those suckers down since the writing of this post.
 So expect even better results.